monikastrah/431-2020/classes/class03/README.md

 4. Continue to make progress on [Lab 01](https://github.com/THOMASELOVE/431-2020/blob/master/labs/lab01/lab01.md), due 2020-09-07.
     - You should be able to complete all four parts as soon as Dr. Love opens up the [Survey for Lab 01](http://bit.ly/431-2020-lab01-survey) at http://bit.ly/431-2020-lab01-survey.
     - Note that the survey for Lab 01 is DIFFERENT than the [Minute Paper after Class 03](http://bit.ly/431-2020-minute-03), which is at http://bit.ly/431-2020-lab01-survey.
+5. The [RStudio Primers](https://rstudio.cloud/learn/primers) are a great place to get started working with R if you've never used it before.

 ## Announcements